FreeRTOS/iot-reference-arm-corstone3xx/docs/components/security/mbedtls/mbedtls.md

 ## Configuration

 User must provide an MbedTLS configuration file.
-It can be an empty file or override MbedTLS default [configurations](https://tls.mbed.org/api/config_8h.html).
+You can use or override MbedTLS default [configuration file](https://mbed-tls.readthedocs.io/en/latest/kb/compiling-and-building/how-do-i-configure-mbedtls/#the-configuration-file).

 The configuration file specified by the application is retrieved by adding the C macro `MBEDTLS_CONFIG_FILE=<filename>` to the `mbedtls-config` target and its include path.